SPatel29/JDBC_Personal_Project/README.md

 ## Program Features:

-  * Make a database inside Java code
+  * Make a database using Java code
   * Create SQL statements such as Create, insert, remove, and more, using Java
   * Take in User Input
   * Provide a menu option